CarolineBigData/MLops-in-AWS/README.md

-# Demo of Automated Machine Learning Model Training using AWS Glue ETL, Step Function, SageMaker
+# Automated Machine Learning Model Training using AWS Glue ETL, Step Function, SageMaker

-This is a demo of using Sagemaker for automated model training and hyperparameter tuning,  with Glue ETL and Step Functions orchestration.
+This is a project of using Sagemaker for automated model training and hyperparameter tuning,  with Glue ETL and Step Functions orchestration.

 ## How to deploy the demo in AWS